Released on August 2, 2018

 West Nile Virus was first identified in Saskatchewan in 2002.
-Major outbreaks of West Nile Virus infection in humans occurred in 2003 and 2007.
-Between 2003 and 2016, there were 157 cases of West Nile Virus neuroinvasive disease; 17 resulted in death.
+Significant outbreaks of WNV infection in humans occurred in 2003 and 2007.
+Between 2003 and 2017, there were 158 cases of WNV neuroinvasive disease; 17 resulted in death.

 For more information, contact: